Your French Riviera Yacht Guide

 Îles de Lérins

-While the islands are steeped in history and culture, the highlight of your visit to these islands will be dropping anchor in the exotic (and sheltered) Plateau du Mileu and swimming in the pristine waters.
+While the islands are full of history and culture, the highlight of your visit to these islands will be dropping anchor in the exotic (and sheltered) Plateau du Mileu and swimming in the pristine waters.
 An ideal oasis for frolicking in the welcoming Mediterranean, this is a great opportunity to use your snorkeling gear or get the adrenaline flowing with seabobs or a jetski.

 Once on-land, wander around the enchanting cobbled alleyways of the Old Town, where weathered wooden shutters and audacious flowers ooze charisma.
 Visit the Musée Picasso (formerly the Chateau Grimaldi) perched majestically on the town’s medieval walls, where you can marvel over the genius of Picasso in what was once his abode.
 A stunning place to get lost, every turn reveals chic boutiques, dainty cafés and tranquil squares.
 Ensure you can find your way to Michelangelo’s restaurant, whose pizza boasts Brad Pitt and Angelina Jolie’s seal of approval.
 Also extremely deserving of your patronage is Le Figuier de St-Esprit, with a divine ten-course menu.